mattermost/mattermost-developer-documentation/site/content/internal/slash-commands.md

 The commands are:
 - `/cherry-pick $BRANCH_NAME`, e.g. `/cherry-pick release-5.10`: Opens a PR to cherry pick a change into the branch `$BRANCH_NAME`.
 - `/check-cla`: Checks if the PR contributor has signed the cla.
-- `/autoassign`: Automaticaly assigns reviewers to a PR.
+- `/autoassign`: Automatically assigns reviewers to a PR.